-These ornaments not only look pretty, they will make your tree smell nice too!
+These ornaments not only look pretty, but they will also make your tree smell nice too!

 To make these simple ornaments you will just need a few oranges.
 Cut into thick pieces (at least 1/4 inch thick, otherwise they will burn) and place them on a cookie sheet into the oven at 225 degrees.
 Bake for several hours and remove when the peels are dried.
 (The insides will dry more as they sit).
 Place a small dab of hot glue at the top of each of the pieces and stick on a looped string to hang them on the tree.

-We don’t do Santa at our house so elves are rather meaningless, however when I was growing up my Dad had a handful of these little bendable elves that me and my sister just loved getting to put somewhere on the tree!
+We don’t do Santa at our house so elves are rather meaningless, however, when I was growing up my Dad had a handful of these little bendable elves that my sister and I loved getting to put somewhere on the tree!
 I thought they would be a fun thing to make so here’s what we did!

 Take pipe cleaners and bend them in the shape of a little person with a neck.
 Give them clothes by sewing or hot gluing a few pieces of felt onto the elf.
 Give them a head by placing a little ball dowel on the top of the person on the neck.
 Glue a little felt hat on their head and draw on facial features if desired.